Hummel Bird: Development

 The Hummel Bird is a derivative of an earlier design known as the Parker Teenie Two.
-Originally designed by Calvin Parker, the design was featured in Popular Mechanics May 1971.
-Plans for the Teenie Two were originally offered for sale in 1969 and are still offered today with more than 12,000 sets sold.
+Originally designed by Calvin Parker, the design was featured in Popular Mechanics in May 1971.
+Plans for the Teenie Two were originally offered for sale in 1969, and are still offered today, with more than 12,000 sets sold.

 The next generation of the design was called the Watson GW-1 Windwagon.
 Designed by Gary Watson, the windwagon shares a great deal of the design elements of the Teenie Two and debuted at the Experimental Aircraft Association fly-in in Oshkosh, Wisconsin in 1978.
 The most obvious variation from the Teenie Two is in the fuselage.
 The Windwagon fuselage is smaller and is essentially a union of two cones.
 One that starts at the seat back and tapers to the back bulkhead and another that tapers forward of the seat back to the firewall.
 This design element would carry on to the Hummel Bird.

 In the fall of 1979, Morry Hummel, who worked in the Curtis Wright experimental department during World War II, purchased the plans for Gary Watson's Windwagon and the development of the "Hummel Bird" began.
 Because of the weather in Hummel's state of Ohio, a canopy was needed.
 The horizontal stabilizer attach construction was redesigned.
-The seat back was raised 5 inches so a shoulder harness could be added, and the instrument panel was raised 2 inches, increasing fuel capacity and leg room.
+The seat back was raised five inches so a shoulder harness could be added, and the instrument panel was raised 2 inches, increasing fuel capacity and leg room.
 The wing was completely re-engineered.
-The dihedral break on the Windwagon was in the middle; Morry made the center wing section straight and put the dihedral break at the point where the outer wing panels bolt to the center section.
+The dihedral break on the Windwagon was in the middle; Hummel made the center wing section straight and put the dihedral break at the point where the outer wing panels bolt to the center section.
 The Hummel Bird spar is built up of 1/8 6061-t6 aluminum angle spar caps, with a .040, 2024-t3 spar web.
 The spar cap angles are doubled in the center section, and tapered in the outer panels.
 The number of ribs was increased, the thickness of the skin was reduced, and the skins get even thinner toward the tips.
 The ribs are now a two-piece design with one in front of the spar(nose rib) and one between the spars(main rib).
 The skins are riveted to the spars leaving no bump where the one piece ribs previously pushed the skin up where it crossed the spar.
-Both the Teenie Two and the Windwagon had tricycle landing gear, however, Morry preferred conventional landing gear so taildragger gear became a popular option.
+Both the Teenie Two and the Windwagon had tricycle landing gear; however, Hummel preferred conventional landing gear so taildragger gear became a popular option.
 There were other changes as well, compromising a significant improvement over the wind wagon.
 He finished his project in July 1980.
-In July 1982, the plane was featured in an article written by Jack Cox, of Sport Aviation.
-Jack dubbed Morry's new creation the “Hummel Bird” and the name stuck.
+In July 1982, the plane was featured in an article written by Jack Cox of Sport Aviation.
+Cox dubbed Hummel's new creation the "Hummel Bird", and the name stuck.